Artificial intelligence

-Our survey on artificial intelligence
+Our survey on AI

 Between June and August this year, we surveyed our members on their feelings towards artificial intelligence and two potential licensing options that would enable ALCS to compensate writers when their works were used.
 The survey was completed by 13,574 members and revealed that authors are aligned with the key themes of choice, recognition, transparency, and remuneration outlined in our Principles for AI and Authors.